kostaslazaros/cpgenius/docs/computational_methods.md

 <div style="text-align: justify;">

 Following DMP analysis, the results are visualized using a volcano plot to provide an overview of methylation differences between the selected conditions.
 Each point on the plot represents a CpG site, positioned according to its deltaBeta value on the x-axis and the negative logarithm of its p -value on the y-axis.
 This two-dimensional representation allows simultaneous evaluation of both the magnitude and statistical significance of methylation changes.
-CpG sites that exceed the user-defined Δβ and p -value thresholds are highlighted, with those exhibiting positive Δβ values classified as hypermethylated and those with negative Δβ values as hypomethylated.
-Dashed reference lines mark the applied thresholds, clearly separating significant from non-significant CpG sites.
+CpG sites that exceed the user-defined Δβ and p -value thresholds are highlighted, with those exhibiting positive Δβ values classified as hypermethylated and those with negative Δβ values as hypomethylated. <br> Dashed reference lines mark the applied thresholds, clearly separating significant from non-significant CpG sites.
 The plot also labels the most prominent differentially methylated positions, allowing rapid identification of candidate loci for downstream biological interpretation.
 Through this visualization, users can intuitively assess how the chosen thresholds influence the overall distribution of methylation changes and identify CpG sites that contribute most strongly to the observed differences between the compared biological conditions.
 This visualization is implemented through the ggplot2 and ggrepel R packages.

 </div>